Chapter 10: The Outsider

 The sound of approaching footsteps interrupted the interview.
 They turned and a squat, barrel-chested man waddled into the clearing, mopping his florid face with a white handkerchief.
 He began coughing forcefully, using the square of cloth to cover his mouth, before stuffing it into the right pocket of his overalls.
 Dakota turned and gave the man a sympathetic smile.

 “Oh, good morning Ted.
 How have you been?
 I see your cough has returned.
 Let me whip up a little something for that.”

 Blackhorse took the sudden appearance of a customer his cue to leave.
-He brought the interview to a hasty close and took his leave of them, relieved to escape the chilly shade and emerge back into the sunlight.
+He brought the interview to a hasty close and took his leave of them, relieved to escape the chilly shade and emerge back into the warm sunlight.
 He was eager to look into Dakota’s allegations.